 Downtown interests in San Diego are in the early stages of evaluating decking a few blocks of I-5 so as to link with Balboa Park.
-The city is in the midst of an unprecedented center city residential construction boom, and the highway presents a major barrier for the thousands of apartment dwellers who have little access to green space.
+The city is in the midst of an unprecedented center-city residential construction boom, and the highway presents a major barrier for the thousands of apartment dwellers who have little access to green space.

-Despite the cost of a park deck, there are numerous sources of local, state and federal funds to cobble together, particularly if an analysis shows that associated development will generate significantly more tax revenue.
+Despite the cost of a park deck, there are numerous sources of local, state, and federal funds to cobble together, particularly if an analysis shows that associated development will generate significantly more tax revenue.
 One direct approach is to create a tax increment financing (TIF) district, whereby future increased tax revenue is used to pay back the costs of the deck park.
-(Chicago used a TIF as partial funding for Millennium Park which was built over railroad tracks.)
+(Chicago used a TIF as partial funding for Millennium Park, which was built over railroad tracks.)
 Other local funding sources include general public works capital funds, revenue from another form of a special tax district, or municipal bonds.
 (Seattle's "Forward Thrust" bond paid 20 percent of the cost of Freeway Park.)
-Often the deck superstructure is paid for by the federal government while actual park development is financed by the city.
-(Phoenix spent \$5 million landscaping Hance Park.)
+Often, the deck superstructure is paid for by the federal government, while actual park development is financed by the city.
+(Phoenix, for example, spent \$5 million landscaping Hance Park.)

-On the federal level, several decks were built using the Transportation Department's Interstate Construction Program, but that no longer exists.
-At present, a state can use National Highway System or Surface Transportation Program funds (although only at the time of road construction, not as an after-the-fact retrofit).
-The Transportation Enhancement program conceivably could be used if the project provides pedestrian and bicycle facilities and landscaping and scenic beautification.
-In addition, while the Community Development Block Grant (CDBG) program has shrunk since Seattle used it for Freeway Park in the 1970s, it is still also available.
+On the federal level, several decks were built using the transportation department's interstate construction program, but that no longer exists.
+At present, a state can use national highway system or surface transportation program funds (although only at the time of road construction, not as an after-the-fact retrofit).
+The transportation enhancement program conceivably could be used if the project provides pedestrian and bicycle facilities and landscaping and scenic beautification.
+In addition, while the community development block grant (CDBG) program has shrunk since Seattle used it for Freeway Park in the 1970s, it is still also available.

-State transportation funding may also be available.
+State transportation funding may be available, too.
 The Trenton project involved reconstruction of a New Jersey highway, and the state transportation department paid for it.
-In Duluth, Minnesota Department of Transportation contributed ten percent of the cost.
-Private funding can play a role, too.
-In Cincinnati 20 percent of the narrowing of Fort Washington Way was financed through private dollars, including \$250,000 from the Cincinnati Bengals.
+In Duluth, the Minnesota department of transportation contributed 10 percent of the cost.
+Private funding also can play a role.
+In Cincinnati, for instance, 20 percent of the narrowing of Fort Washington Way was financed through private dollars, including \$250,000 from the Cincinnati Bengals.

-The real key to a successful highway park deck is the economic spinoff that's generated.
-With a deck costing as much as \$500 per square foot to build, it must be carefully justified through their potential impact as a redevelopment tool for surrounding real estate.
+The real key to a successful highway park deck is the economic spin-off that is generated.
+With a deck costing as much as \$500 per square foot (\$5,380 per sq m) to build, it must be carefully justified through its potential impact as a redevelopment tool for surrounding real estate.
 Only then will the rate of return show both public and private funding sources the value of the investment.

 Many years ago, urbanist and public intellectual Lewis Mumford said, "Forget the damned motor car and build the cities for lovers and friends."
-Building parks over freeways doesn't forget the automobile, but if done right, it offers some help to lovers and friends.
-That's a combination that could make political leaders happy.
+Constructing parks over freeways does not forget the automobile, but, if done right, it offers some help to lovers and friends.
+That is a combination that could make political leaders happy.
+L

-Peter Harnik is director of the Center for City Park Excellence of the Trust for Public Land, and author of Inside City Parks.
-Ben Welle is a program assistant with the Center.
+PETER HARNIK is director of the Center for City Park Excellence of the Trust for Public Land, and author of Inside City Parks.
+BEN WELLE is a program assistant with the center.
+(A condensed version of this article was published in the January issue of Governing Magazine.)